 Tribes that wanted muskets had to increase production of pigs and potatoes, which were used as currency to pay for the guns.
 At first tribes had just a few muskets, which were mainly used to scare their opponents.
 Tribes then bought hundreds of muskets – meaning they had to work hard to produce enough pigs and potatoes.
 Once they had enough guns, work returned to normal.

-Māori learnt tactics for using firearms, and designed pā to protect against musket attacks.
+Māori learned tactics for using firearms, and designed pā to provide protection against musket attacks.

 By about 1818 Ngāpuhi had significant numbers of muskets, and in 1821 the chief Hongi Hika returned from overseas with hundreds more.
 Over the next six years Ngāpuhi attacked and defeated Ngāti Pāoa, Ngāti Maru, Waikato, Te Arawa and Ngāti Whātua.
 In 1827 Hongi was shot in a battle.
 He died the following year from his injuries.
 After his death Ngāpuhi had less military impact.

 In 1821 Waikato tribes expelled Ngāti Toa chief Te Rauparaha from Kāwhia after intertribal fighting.
 Waikato, led by Te Wherowhero, then attacked Ngāti Toa in Taranaki.
 In 1824 Waikato and Ngāti Tūwharetoa defeated Ngāti Kahungunu at Napier, and in 1826 Waikato invaded Taranaki, forcing some groups to move south.
 Waikato attacked Taranaki tribes again in the early 1830s.

 Waikato had successfully defended their lands against northern invaders, and expelled other tribes.